-Part 1: Getting social to promote your practice
+Part 1 of 3: Getting social to promote your practice

 This is the first of a three-part blog series on how to use social media to promote your practice.

 The telephone book is on the way out.
 Listing your practice on Google is in.

 Full-page ad in the yellow pages?
 How about a Facebook page instead?

 As you look for ways to grow your practice and generate revenue, you’ll discover that social media has replaced traditional advertising.